Sunday, April 25, 2021

 Have they fulfilled their purpose?
 Their mission?

 The rich and the poor, the young and the old, the weak and the strong are dying.
-No one seems spared once infected by the deadly unseen enemy.
+Once infected by the deadly unseen enemy, no one seems spared.

-A year has passed, and we repeat our mistakes.
-It's like suffering continues until a lesson must have been learned.
-It's a cycle, and we keep experiencing a predictable turn of events.
-We know what will happen next.
-We've been there, and we're just watching a rewind and another season of the same circumstances.
+As a year has passed, it's disheartening to see us repeating our mistakes.
+It's as if we're stuck in a cycle of suffering, waiting for a lesson to be learned.
+We're experiencing a predictable turn of events, knowing what will happen next.
+It's like we're watching a rewind and another season of the same circumstances.

-Are we in control of all of these?
-Is God in control?
+It's natural to wonder, are we truly in control of all of this?
+Or is it God who is in control?

 One thing that Christ sacrificed is his passion, death, and resurrection to save humanity from sin.
-He endured sufferings for us to understand our nature of living.
+He endured suffering so that we could understand our nature of living.
 And not to be cowardly or defeated by our demons and weaknesses.

 If the world is doing its cleansing, we all suffer; either we survive or die.
 We're the first or the last in line.
 Eventually, our fate is that we die.
-Not our will, but His divine will.
+Not our will, but His divine will, which is the plan and purpose that God has for each of us, even in times of suffering.

 ©️ 2021 Del Cusay